-I have seen clients with a wide range of issues, often described by their doctors, or themselves, as anxiety, depression, bereavement, trauma, anger, obsessive compulsive disorders.
-Sometimes these terms feel helpful - but sometimes they don't.
+I have seen clients with a wide range of issues: anxiety, depression, bereavement, trauma, anger, obsessive compulsive disorders.
+Sometimes these terms feel helpful - but sometimes they don't and I tend not to use these labels.
 You may be feeling a mixture of these things, or something else entirely.
 You may sense that something 'isn't right' in your life, but you don't quite know what it is.

 People are wonderful, complex beings, with a wide range of sometimes interconnecting, sometimes warring, parts.
 I see my job as working with you to help you reconnect the different parts of yourself in order to find greater enjoyment and fulfillment in life.

 1. Taking the first step is difficult, but you've done that already by reading this - and probably a whole lot of other profiles and information.